 I want to believe that this crazy set of dependencies into which I’m throwing myself is unique to the new and exciting Internet of Things.
-It’s incredibly nerdy and fun, but it’s a lot of work with questionably payoff.
 But most of my early adventures in homeownership are proving to require a similar network of dependencies, sometimes optional, mostly required because of reasons I’m not always able to challenge.
-And occasionally I question the payoff.

 Alicia and I wanted to redo the floors in the new house because we had some money left over from our house budget.
 This was a glorious proposition: we came in way under budget on the purchase and could start turning our moderately-sized house in the sticks into a dream home that would make Pinterest proud.
 In reality, it’s three months later and the floors are still not completely done, we can’t get them finished until the contractor we hired gets stair parts stained to match the actual flooring, for which he had to sub-contract a different company who effectively gave up on the job, thus requiring us to have to find a second sub-contractor to finish the child task for the parent flooring project which is actually the second phase of an even larger flooring project.
 All of this because we did not know that flooring manufacturers apparently don’t make stair parts that match their own flooring, despite it likely being a very common use case to install matching stairs and floors.
 (That seems like bad business.
 Is that bad business?
 I don’t even know.)